 - 1. Are under the age of 18 - 2.
-Have a history of developing keloid scars.
+Have a history of developing keloid scars or think you may be prone to developing a keloid scar.
 A keloid scar is a thick, raised scar that is generally skin-colored or darker than the skin around it and can develop after skin damage, such as a cut, piercing or surgery.

 Anyone who does not meet either of the above criteria should receive an intradermal dose of vaccine.
+The intradermal dose may be administered in the forearm, upper back below the shoulder.